rajaneeshk90/protocol-specifications-rk/docs/BECKN-004-Policy-Administration-On-Beckn-Enabled-Networks.md

 2. [Pramod Varma](https://github.com/pramodkvarma)
 3. [Venkatraman Mahadevan](https://github.com/venkatramanm)

+# Abstract

+Beckn protocol allows the creation of **Open Commerce Networks**.
+The primary actors on such networks are BAP, BPP, BG and Registry.
+Each actor implements an API that enables products and services to be discovered, ordered and fulfilled via a standard API.
+These API calls correspond to different interactions that happen between a buyer and a seller.
+This document defines the methodology to publish, implement and enforce Network Policy on an Open Commerce Network.

+# Scope

+This document is intended for the following audience:

+1. Network facilitators designing policy administration systems
+2. Anyone implementing beckn-enabled networks with policy requirements
+3. Policy administrators and compliance officers
+4. Developers building policy enforcement middleware

+## Prerequisites

+Readers of this document must:

+1. Have knowledge of the core beckn protocol specification
+2. Have understanding of policy administration systems
+3. Have knowledge of Open API 3.0 Specification

 # Introduction

 Beckn protocol allows the creation of **Open Commerce Networks**.
 The primary actors on such networks are BAP, BPP, BG and Registry.
 Each actor implements an API that enables products and services to be discovered, ordered and fulfilled via a standard API.
 These API calls correspond to different interactions that happen between a buyer and a seller.